Skip navigation

 • High cholesterol

 Long-term use of antipsychotics may increase the risk for a movement disorder called tardive dyskinesia.
 This condition causes repeated movements that the person cannot control.
-Contact your health care provider right away if you think you or your family member may have this condition due to the medicine.
+Contact your health care provider right away if you think you or your family member may have this condition due to a medicine.

 When schizophrenia does not improve with antipsychotic medicines, other medicines may be tried.